It's game over for 1 Charleston-area recreation shop while another will relocate, expand

 The last day for home furnishing shop Magnificent Interiors in West Ashley is Tuesday.

-Store owner Sam Nassar is closing the brick-and-mortar location at 1005 St. Andrews Blvd. to concentrate on his commercial business from home.
-Items have been significantly reduced.
+Store owner Sam Nassar is closing the brick-and-mortar location at 1005 St. Andrews Blvd. to concentrate on his home-based commercial business.
+Items have been reduced.

-He also furnishes restaurants, bars and hotels with decor from items made overseas and shipped directly to businesses, and that doesn't require a retail space, he said earlier this year when he announced the store would shut down.
+Nassar also furnishes restaurants, bars and hotels with decor from items made overseas and shipped directly to businesses, and that doesn't require a retail space, he said earlier this year.

 The firm’s website will continue, but it will be modified to remove retail items.